Flying School

 Is Learning to Fly Safe?

-Aeroplanes are one of the safest forms of transport.
-All aircraft are inspected prior to each flight.
-They are checked and maintained regularly by licensed engineers in accordance with Civil Aviation Authority regulations.
-All our instructors are fully qualified commercial pilots, with extensive experience and expertise in the field of instruction.
-Periodically their licences are re-validated by authorised flight examiners.
+Yes.
+Light aircraft are one of the safest forms of transport.
+All aircraft are thoroughly inspected before each flight and maintained to strict CAA standards.
+Our instructors are fully qualified commercial pilots and their licences are regularly revalidated by authorised examiners.

-You are covered under the aircraft insurance.
-Aircraft insurance documents can be viewed on request.
+Yes – you are covered under the aircraft’s insurance policy.
+You can view the documents on request.

 Is Learning to Fly Difficult?